simransarah/turtlebot-perception-navigation/README.md

 ## Usage

-### 1. Launch the System
+### 1\.
+Launch the System

-To run the object detection node, use the launch file that starts the Gazebo simulation and the detection node
+Before launching, make sure to source your workspace.
+Then, use the provided launch file to start the Gazebo simulation and all the required nodes.

 ```bash
 cd ~/catkin_ws/